maryrosecook/callbacks-workshop/README.md

 ### Question 1

 `console.log` a number in each part of the code.
 Run the code.
 The numbers should be logged in order: 1, 2, 3, 4...
-If they aren't follow the flow of control to figure out why.
+If they aren't, follow the flow of control to figure out why.
 Correct the `console.log`s.

 Now fix the code.
 It should print out the mouse click event object when the mouse is clicked.